terenceltl/gettingAndCleaningData/README.md

 https://class.coursera.org/getdata-005/forum/thread?thread_id=199

 Finally, the tidy data set was written to a text file, *tidyDataSetMeanValues.txt* in the "output" folder.
-The function `write.table()` function with the parameter `row.names=FALSE` was used, and hence the text file can be read back into R with the `read.table()` function with the parameter `header=TRUE` .
+The function `write.table()` with the parameter `row.names=FALSE` was used, and hence the text file can be read back into R with the `read.table()` function with the parameter `header=TRUE` .

 ### How to use the *run_analysis.R* script